grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi nodded.
 "Alright.
 I'll open the main ballast valves."
 He reached up and pushed the dive alarm.

-"Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer fucking taking us down to periscope depth, ain't ya?
+"Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off when she heard the dive alarm.
+"Yer fucking taking us down to periscope depth, ain't ya?
 We can't run the diesels at periscope, there's no way to feed 'em oxygen.
 So how the fuck are ya planning to get back on the surface if the batteries fucking die, eh?
 We'll have no way to steer the boat up to the surface, and we got no fuckin' way to pump the water out!
 We'll just be fucking sitting there with a one-eyeball view above the surface, effectively fuckin' drowned."

 "Thank you, Chips, for making sure I am completely fuckin' aware of yet more risks I am already aware of," Percy yelled back.
 "Hemi, take us down to periscope."